RockNavamuel/uber_lyft_viz/README.md

 - Push finalized CSV to Google Drive

-- Connect to cleaned CSVs using Tableau Public
+- Connect to CSVs using Tableau

 - Analysis